-Question Response 1.
-Confirm that you have disclosed to the auditor: the identity of any related parties, including changes from the prior period; the nature of the relationships with these related parties; and details of any transactions with these related parties entered into during the period, including the type and purpose of the transactions.
+Enquiries of management - in relation to related parties Question Response Confirm that you have disclosed to the auditor: the identity of any related parties, including changes from the prior period; the nature of the relationships with these related parties; and details of any transactions with these related parties entered into during the period, including the type and purpose of the transactions.
 Yes, these are all disclosed to the auditor.
 2. What controls are in place to identify, authorise, approve, account for and disclose related party transactions and relationships?
-Staff are required to make declarations in accordance with the Standards of Behaviou Framework Policy, incorporating Gifts, Hospitality and Sponsorship.
-All Board members are asked to make a declaration an annual basis, which is then recorded an published in the Declarations of Board Members' Interests.
-Where a Board Membe interests change during the year, they have personal responsibility to declare this and inform the Board Secretary.
+Angle 1.
+The state of the Staff are required to make declarations in accordance with the Standards of Behaviour Framework Policy, incorporating Gifts, Hospitality and Sponsorship.
+All Board members are asked to make a declaration on an annual basis, which is then recorded and published in the Declarations of Board Members' Interests.
+Where a Board Member's interests change during the year, they have a personal responsibility to declare this and inform the Board Secretary.